 A biopsy - taking and testing a tissue sample from the body

 Bronchoscopy and lung biopsy – a thin, flexible tube that goes through your nose or mouth into your windpipe to examine your lungs.
 Often used to assist with taking a biopsy.

 Treatment for lung cancer will often involve different treatment options, such as surgery, chemotherapy or radiotherapy.
 The earlier it is diagnosed, then surgery or radiotherapy is a viable option, but chemotherapy may also be an option if there is a need to shrink a tumour before surgery.
 Immunotherapy may also be used if the cancer has spread to other parts or outside the lungs.

 Proton beam therapy can be used to treat lung cancer, usually before or after surgery, or following chemotherapy.
 The using proton beam therapy will aim to shrink a tumour before removal, or after surgery, to kill any remaining local cancer cells that may have been left behind.
 A consultant oncologist at the Rutherford will be able to discuss with you if your case of lung cancer will benefit from proton beam therapy.

-The benefits of treating lung cancer with proton beam therapy
+The benefits of using proton beam therapy treatment for lung cancer

 As lung cancer can be situated near other parts of the body and vital organs, proton beam therapy can be an effective treatment choice, as it will deliver minimal radiation dose to healthy tissues surrounding the tumour or cancer cells that should be avoided, while precisely targeting the cancer.